continuouspipe/remote-environment-client/README.md

 ### What is the default container for the watch, bash, fetch and resync commands?
 (DEFAULT_CONTAINER)

-This is an optional setting, if provided this will be used by the `bash`, `watch`, `fetch` and `resync` commands as the container you ssh onto, watch for file changes or resync with respectively unless you provide an alternative container to the command.
+This is an optional setting, if provided this will be used by the `bash`, `watch`, `fetch` and `resync` commands as the container you connect to, watch for file changes, fetch changes from or resync with respectively unless you provide an alternative container to the command.
 It is the docker-compose  service name for the container that you need to provide, it may be called something like `web` or `app`.